 Feminist icon Gloria Steinem, a member of the 1 Percent, applauded Clinton’s courage Thursday for finally trading in her aging boy-toy for a newer model.
 Media Magnate Oprah Winfrey, a longtime friend of both Clintons, was hospitalized with an apparent aneurysm after hearing the improbable news.

-U.S. Rep. Augustus Scanners (R-Nev.) suffered a similar medical emergency while participating in a panel at the conservative Heritage Foundation called “Hunting the Homeless: How to Bag Your Limit Every Time Out.”
+U.S. Rep. Augustus Scanners (R-Nev.) while participating in a panel at the conservative Heritage Foundation called “Hunting the Homeless: How to Bag Your Limit Every Time Out.”
 The graphic video of the fatal incident at left may not be suitable for younger viewers.

 It was unclear at press time whether Ryan and Clinton’s new alliance is romantic as well as political.
 She was widely disparaged by some feminists for standing by Bill Clinton when his gubernatorial and presidential administrations were rocked by alleged sex scandals with Monica Lewinsky, Gennifer Flowers, Robert Paulson, Paula Jones, Juannita Broaddrick, Kathleen Willey, Caitlyn Jenner, world renown rollerballer Moonpie, Terry Schiavo, former Subway pitchman Jared Fogle, and The Energizer Bunny.